What's the difference between Western folk herbalism and Chinese herbalism?

 The Chinese use herbs from all over the world.
 Fifteen to twenty percent of the 500 ingredients that are considered standard in TCM originated from outside of China.
 What makes these “Chinese” herbs is that they are prescribed according to Chinese medical theory and a TCM pattern diagnosis.

 How are Chinese herbal formulas taken?

-The most common method of taking Chinese herbal formulas is drinking a liquid, prepared by boiling the selected herbs.
+The most common method of taking Chinese herbal formulas is by drinking a liquid prepared by boiling the selected herbs.
 Increasingly, however, practitioners are moving toward the use of granular herbal extracts, composed of the water-soluble portions of the herbs reduced to a fine, dry powder, that is then dissolved in water.
 There are also herbal pills, tinctures and powdered extracts for those who do not have the time or taste for drinking the more traditional liquid form.

 What are the benefits of drinking Chinese herbal formulas in liquid form?

 This method allows the practitioner maximum flexibility in writing a prescription.
 They can put in just what is necessary in just the right amounts.
 The formula can be changed frequently if necessary and liquid forms tend to be more potent than other means of administration.
 With standardization of the granular extracts, each batch of herbs is extracted to a known strength, allowing greater uniformity in the compounding and administering of herbal formulas prepared using these extracts.